 Note: If you created the original work in question, we’re happy to reproduce it for you.
-However if the work was created by someone else — a painter, photographer or other creator — then we must follow Canadian copyright law.
+However if the work was created by someone else — a painter, photographer or other creator — we follow Canadian copyright law.
 This means that we need to see that you have the original creator’s permission for you to reproduce the work.
-If you don’t have or can’t get this permission, then unfortunately we must decline to scan, print or otherwise reproduce any copyrighted works.

 This is one of the most common questions we get, and the answer is always, “it depends.”
 Looking at a print on paper or canvas is not the same as looking at digital pixels on a screen for many reasons, and size is one factor that doesn’t always translate the way you might think.
 We regularly encounter situations where an image can be printed larger than a customer expects, but many others where the biggest useful size is much smaller than expected.

 Many factors influence how far a digital file can be enlarged before it could be considered not to work at that size.
 Key factors include: your personal taste for image detail and sharpness, the taste of the audience (if the print isn’t staying with you), the pixel resolution of the digital file, the amount of detailed subject material in the photo, the paper / canvas / other media printed on, how the digital processing and sharpening is done, how close the viewers will be when looking at the finished piece, the lighting on the piece in its display location, etc. All of these things combine to create a flexible range of sizes that work better or not so much.
 We can guide you through it, but rarely is there a simplistic “right answer” dictating that a file can be printed at one size but not another.